d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/bert.md

 * ELMo encodes context bidirectionally but uses task-specific architectures (however, it is practically non-trivial to craft a specific architecture for every natural language processing task); while GPT is task-agnostic but encodes context left-to-right.
 * BERT combines the best of both worlds: it encodes context bidirectionally and requires minimal architecture changes for a wide range of natural language processing tasks.
 * The embeddings of the BERT input sequence are the sum of the token embeddings, segment embeddings, and positional embeddings.
 * Pretraining BERT is composed of two tasks: masked language modeling and next sentence prediction.
-The former is able to encode bidirectional context for representing words, while the later explicitly models the logical relationship between text pairs.
+The former is able to encode bidirectional context for representing words, while the latter explicitly models the logical relationship between text pairs.

 ## Exercises